jprateek07/student-management-system/README.md

 # student-management-system
-its about student management system
+its about student management system....